ayushi2019031/glownet.io/_posts/2025-10-10-agent-evaluation-on-azure.md

 Each simulator uses the **Agent ID** to initiate and maintain a **multi-turn conversation thread** with the deployed agent — allowing you to simulate full dialogues rather than isolated prompts.

+Each simulator uses the **Agent ID** to initiate and maintain a **multi-turn conversation thread** with the deployed agent, enabling the evaluation of full dialogue flows rather than isolated prompts.

+This script automates that process by:

+- **Creating a fresh thread per prompt** to isolate each test scenario.
+- **Posting the user message** (the prompt) to the thread and logging message IDs for traceability.
+- **Launching a new run** tied to the deployed `agent.id`, which handles the end-to-end reasoning cycle.
+- **Polling run status** until completion, allowing the loop to respond dynamically to the agent’s intermediate actions.
+- **Handling tool calls automatically:**
+  When the run requests external function calls via `SubmitToolOutputsAction`, the code collects pending tool calls, executes them using `functions.execute(...)`, and submits structured outputs back to the agent.
+- **Ensuring robustness:**
+  Cancels runs with no tool calls, logs any failed runs with error details, and prints final run status for monitoring.

+This allows your evaluation pipeline to **simulate realistic multi-turn dialogues**, execute any tool integrations automatically, and record outcomes in a reproducible way — ideal for large-scale agent benchmarking or regression testing.

 ```python
 for prompt in list_of_prompts:
     try: